daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/README.md

 ## Comments:
 _// TO DO: Any comments you wish to add._
 ### Next Steps:
+- Develop back-end using Node.js
 - Use Passport to authenticate users
 - Start using a real database to store users, products, shopping carts etc.
+- Fix header when using small screens (it collapses into a menu icon but doesn't show the menu's options wen needed)